Barbara Trish

 Congress isn't paying its interns enough in The Washington Post, September 2, 2018

 Ms. Trish’s courses, in one way or another, expose students to the methods of empirical and quantitative political science.
 (She liked data before it became fashionable!)
-Most of her courses involve a significant research project in which students collect and analyze data.
+Most of her courses involve a research project in which students collect and analyze data, and students also experiment with different writing formats.

 While at Grinnell, Ms. Trish has had a variety of involvements outside of the Rosenfield Program and her department.
 Among these are the college's Program in Practical Political Education (PPPE) and efforts to enhance quantitative literacy.
 Grinnell's long-standing relationship with Nanjing University is one of her special interests.